stevedatadog/katacoda-scenarios/api-automation-iac/assets/lms/1-about-datadog-api/about-automation.md

 ![dogshell metric example](./dogshell_example.png)

 ### Datadog provider for Terraform
+[Terraform](https://www.terraform.io/intro/index.html) is a popular, open source, cloud-friendly tool for building and managing application infrastructure as code (IaC).
+Like other IaC tools, Terraform enables teams and organizations to manage their infrastructure with many of the same tools and processes they use to manage their software applications.

-[Terraform](https://www.terraform.io/intro/index.html) is a popular, open source, cloud-friendly tool for building and managing infrastructure.
-It maintains a registry of [providers](https://registry.terraform.io/browse/providers) that integrate with a wide range of platforms, resources, and services.
+Terraform maintains a registry of [providers](https://registry.terraform.io/browse/providers) that integrate with a wide range of platforms, resources, and services.

 The Datadog Provider for Terraform communicates with the Datadog API while provisioning infrastructure.
 This allows you to spin up your services and related Datadog resources at the same time.